indutny/mini-test.c/README.md

 **Does not work on Windows yet See [#1][1]**

-Minimalistic test suite for C projects.
+Minimalistic portable test runner for C projects.

 ## Usage